lexuannnnn/IP-Project/README.md

     }
 ```

-Police - The police is initially inactive unless the player has visited the police station.
-When activated, the police switches between idle and chasing states, now chasing the player by continuously setting the destination to the player's position.
-If the player is lost or the police is deactivated, it returns to idle or stops moving.
+Police - The police will idle unless the player has visited the police station.
+When activated, the police switches between idle and following states, following them.
+If the player is lost or the police is deactivated, it returns to idle.
 ```csharp
     void CheckPoliceStationStatus()
     {